What genres do I work with?

 -

-I work in Microsoft Word.
+For Line edits, I work only in Microsoft Word.

 Your manuscript should be formatted like so:

-Times New Roman.
+Times New Roman or Arial.

 12pt font.